Kong/docs.konghq.com/src/kubernetes-ingress-controller/guides/prometheus-grafana.md

   purpose of this tutorial.
 We are running a GKE Kubernetes cluster v1.12.x.
 - **Helm**: We will be using [Helm](https://helm.sh/) to install all of our components.
-  Tiller should be installed on your k8s cluster and Helm CLI should be available on your workstation.
+  Tiller should be installed on your Kubernetes cluster and Helm CLI should be available on your workstation.
   You can follow Helm’s quickstart guide to set up helm.